codeproject/CodeProject.AI-Server/modules/install_script_help.md

 | `setupPython` | (Never called directly) Installs the version of python given in `pythonVersion` and sets up a virtual environment in the location set by `runtimeLocation` |
 | `installRequiredPythonPackages` | (Never called directly) Installs the python packages included in the appropriate requirements.txt file in the current module into the current virtual environment for this module<br>`requirements-file-directory` - an optional parameter specifying the directory containing the requirements.txt file |

 To call a method in a Linux/macOS install script, use `method parameters` (eg writeLine "Hello, World!").
-To call a method in a Windows install script, use call `"%sdkScriptsDirPath%\utils.bat" method params` (eg %sdkScriptsDirPath%\utils.bat WriteLine "Hello, World!").
+To call a method in a Windows install script, use call `"%utilsScript%" method params` (eg %utilsScript% WriteLine "Hello, World!").